peterhinch/micropython-async/gps/README.md

 rate higher than the default 1 second is to be used, either the baudrate must be increased or the satellite information messages should be disabled.

-The PPS signal (not used by this driver) on the MTK3339 occurs only when a fix has been achieved.
-The leading edge always occurs before a set of messages are output.
-So, if the leading edge is to be used for precise timing, 1s should be added to the `timestamp` value (beware of possible rollover into minutes and hours).
+The PPS signal on the MTK3339 occurs only when a fix has been achieved.
+The leading edge occurs on a 1s boundary with high absolute accuracy.
+It therefore follows that the RMC message carrying the time/date of that second arrives after the leading edge (because of processing and UART latency).
+It is also the case that on a second boundary minutes, hours and the date may roll over.

+Further, the local_time offset can affect the date.
+These drivers aim to handle these factors.

 [MicroPython]:https://micropython.org/
 [frozen module]:https://learn.adafruit.com/micropython-basics-loading-modules/frozen-modules